Currently practicing social distancing in Budapest, Hungary.

-In the fall of 2015 my husband, Steve, and I decided to look at apartments in Jacksonville with the intention of downsizing.
+In the fall of 2015 my husband, Steve, and I decided to look at apartments in our city of Jacksonville, Florida with the intention of downsizing.
 We wanted to be in a part of the city where we could walk to stores and restaurants, and leave the energy-sucking maintenance of home ownership behind.
-We saw several nice places, but there was no wow factor.
+We saw several nice places, but there was no “wow” factor.

 An Obsession Is Born